What is a Flowchart, and Why Is It Important?

 Display

-The display symbol indicates text that should display to the user from an interface.
+The display symbol indicates text that should be displayed to the user from an interface.

 Process